Planescape Campaign Setting: Contents

 The Planescape Campaign Setting boxed set details the planes of the Dungeons & Dragons game, which had been previously featured in books such as Deities and Demigods and the Manual of the Planes.
-The set consists of a Player and DM Guide, a Monstrous Supplement, a guide to the town of Sigil and the Outlands, four color maps, and a DM screen.
-The Inner Planes of Air, Earth, Fire, and Water, the Paraelemental and Quasimental Planes, and the Positive and Negative Material Planes are discussed first.
-This includes their descriptions, physical and magical conditions, and native hazards.
-The Outer Planes are also detailed, with their layers and the realms possible on each layer.
-Important layers and realms are included in the descriptions of individual Outer Planes, including which gods ("Powers") make their home there.
-Also described with the Outer Planes are the four unique planar paths—the rivers Oceanus and Styx, the tree Yggdrasil, and Mount Olympus—which touch many layers of the various Outer Planes and can take travelers from one place to another.
-The largest of the set's guides is devoted to a description of the Outlands, which provides connections to all the other Outer Planes via corresponding towns or forts located at various sites.
-Sigil, the City of Doors, located atop the Outlands, is a place run by various factions, and which contains portals to any plane or layer.
-The ruler of Sigil is the Lady of Pain, a mysterious being who appears during times of internal or external turmoil.
+The set contains a Player and a DM Guide, a Monstrous Supplement, a guide exploring the city of Sigil and the plane of the Outlands, four color maps, and a DM screen.
+The set first describes the Inner Planes of Air, Earth, Fire, and Water, the Paraelemental and Quasimental Planes, and the Positive and Negative Material Planes, with the physical and special magical conditions, and hazards native to each plane.
+The set also details the Outer Planes, with their layers and the realms found on each layer, with descriptions for notable layers and realms and which gods (or "Powers") live there.
+Also described with the Outer Planes are the four unique planar paths—the rivers Oceanus and Styx, the tree Yggdrasil, and Mount Olympus—that characters can use to travel to the many layers on different Outer Planes that they reach.
+The largest guide in the set describes the Outlands, which provides connections to all the other Outer Planes via corresponding towns.
+Sigil, the City of Doors, located high above the Outlands, is run by different factions, and which contains portals that connect to every plane and layer.
+The ruler of Sigil is the mysterious Lady of Pain, who makes an appearance during times of turmoil from within or without the city.